ganeti/ganeti/doc/devnotes.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 When developing code, running the entire test suite can be
 slow.
-Running individual tests is possible easily for unit-tests, less
+Running individual tests is possible.
+There are different
-so for shell-tests (but these are faster, so it shouldn't be needed).
+Makefile targets for running individual Python and Haskell tests.

 For Python tests::